Middle-Europe-Productions/MEP-3D/README.md

 * Image loading using STB
 * Texture handler integrated with mesh
 * Camera with build-in key input handling
+* Inter-layer communication (ILC) -  a mechanism that allows communication between layers using the JSON interface.

 ### Avalible lightning